nand2tetris/nand2tetris_simulator/README.md

              (to which the compiled code should be copied)

- * HackPackageSource - should be compiled and zipped into Hack.jar and coppied to InstallDir/bin/lib
+ * HackPackageSource - should be compiled and zipped into Hack.jar and copied to InstallDir/bin/lib

- * HackGUIPackageSource - should be compiled and zipped into HackGUI.jar and coppied to InstallDir/bin/lib
+ * HackGUIPackageSource - should be compiled and zipped into HackGUI.jar and copied to InstallDir/bin/lib

- * CompilersPackageSource - should be compiled and zipped into Compilers.jar and coppied to InstallDir/bin/lib
+ * CompilersPackageSource - should be compiled and zipped into Compilers.jar and copied to InstallDir/bin/lib

- * SimulatorsPackageSource - should be compiled and zipped into Simulators.jar and coppied to InstallDir/bin/lib
+ * SimulatorsPackageSource - should be compiled and zipped into Simulators.jar and copied to InstallDir/bin/lib

- * SimulatorsGUIPackageSource - should be compiled and zipped into SimulatorsGUI.jar and coppied to InstallDir/bin/lib
+ * SimulatorsGUIPackageSource - should be compiled and zipped into SimulatorsGUI.jar and copied to InstallDir/bin/lib

  * BuiltInChipsSource - should be compiled and copied to InstallDir/builtInChips